The Erd\H{o}s Matching Conjecture and concentration inequalities: Introduction

 Roughly speaking, Theorem~\ref{thm1} settles the EMC for $1/3$ of the cases left over by \cite{F4}.
 We believe that the EMC is one the most important open problems in extremal set theory, playing a major role in several extremal problems in combinatorics.
 At the same time, its importance goes beyond combinatorics.
 As it was pointed out in \cite{aletal}, \cite{AHS}, it is deeply related to certain problems in probability theory dealing with generalizations of Markov's inequality, as well as some computer science questions.

-In the remaining part of this section we shall discuss problems related to the EMC and the implications of Theorem~\ref{thm1}.
-In particular, in Section~\ref{sec11} we discuss relaxations of the EMC, in Section~\ref{sec12} we deduce corollaries for Dirac thresholds, in Section~\ref{sec13} we briefly mention other combinatorial applications of the EMC, in Section~\ref{sec14} we speak about the relation of the EMC to the problems concerning deviations of sums of random variables and, finally, in Section~\ref{sec15} we discuss universal bounds for the EMC improving \eqref{eqemcbad}.
+In the remaining part of this section we shall discuss universal bounds for the EMC improving \eqref{eqemcbad}.
+We discuss problems related to the EMC in Section~\ref{secappl}.
 In Section~\ref{prel} we give necessary preliminaries, mostly related to shifting and shadows.
 In Section~\ref{secknez} we state and prove results on the concentration of intersections of families and random matchings.
 In Section~\ref{sec2} we give the proof of Theorem~\ref{thm1}.
 One of the Lemmas used in Section~\ref{sec2} has a technical proof, and it is deferred to the Appendix.